Happy 1900th birthday, Marcus Aurelius! 🎉

 Romisch-Germanisches Museum, Cologne.

 In late 136, Hadrian fell ill and almost died from a haemorrhage at his villa at Tivoli.
 With such uncertainty about the future, Hadrian selected Ceionius Commodus (who was married to Marcus Aurelius’ aunt Faustina) as his successor and adopted him as his son.
 Hadrian spent 300 million sesterces on publicly celebrating the adoption with lavish games in the Circus Maximus and distributing gifts to the public and military.
-As part of his adoption, Commodus took the name Lucius Aelius Caesar and was designated consul for the second time for the year 137.
+Commodus took the name Lucius Aelius Caesar as part of his adoption and was designated consul for the second time in the year 137.
 Although Lucius lacked military experience, he was sent to the Danube frontier and returned to Rome a year later.
-He was to deliverer a speech to the Senate on the first day of 138 but grew ill the night before and died of a haemorrhage.
+He was to deliver a speech to the Senate on the first day of 138 but grew ill the night before and died of a haemorrhage.

 The adoption was later depicted on the so-called Parthian Monument from Ephesus, now in the Ephesos Museum in Vienna.